wzulfikar/lifelog/programming/php/laravel_cron.md

 $schedule->call($logger)->everyMinute();
 ```

-to test in your local machine, execute `php artisan schedule:run`
+to test in your local machine, execute `php artisan schedule:run`8